 which is equivalent to the requirement that the corresponding nerve functor is fully faithful (in other words, if is inclusion then is a left adequate subcategory of in terminology of [Isbell 1960]).
 The nerve functor may be viewed as a singular functor? of the functor .

-of Cat on linear quivers, meaning that the object can be identified with the category .
-The morphisms of are all functors between these “linear quiver” categories.
+of Cat on non-empty finite linear orders regarded as categoris, meaning that the object may be identified with the category .
+The morphisms of are all functors between these total linear categories.

-For any locally small category, the nerve of is the simplicial set given by
+For a small category its nerve is the simplicial set give by

-where Cat is regarded as an ordinary 1-category with objects locally small categories, and morphisms being functors between these.
+where Cat is regarded as a 1-category with objects locally small categories, and morphisms being functors between these.

 So the set of -simplices of the nerve is the set of functors .
 This is clearly the same as the set of sequences of composable morphisms in of length :

-The collection of all functors between linear quivers
+The collection of all functors between linear orders

 is generated from those that map almost all generating morphisms to another generating morphism, except at one position, where they